 While you only get 2 free withdrawal transactions a month, this account from online-only Motive Financial has a lot going for it.
 Customers pay no fees, and the account requires no minimum balance.
 You can deposit for free anytime, and transfers between your accounts are also free and unlimited.
 The rate for this account is 3%, and is good up to $5 million, with a 0.50% for anything above that amount.

 Scotiabank Momentum Plus Savings Account

 If you prefer working with a bank that offers physical locations, consider this account from Scotiabank.
 You won’t be responsible for any fees (which can be rare for big banks) and there is no requirement for a minimum balance.
 This account is unique as the longer you save, the higher your rate.
-The regular interest is only 0.05% but can reach up to 0.45% if you save for 360 days.
-There is also the Ultimate Packages, which can get customers a bonus of 0.10% interest, too.
+The regular interest is only 1.6%.
+Currently, Scotiabank is offering a promotional interest rate of 4.6% for up to 5 months, but certain conditions apply.

 As you can see, there are plenty of options out there when it comes to great high-interest savings accounts in Canada.
 Also, be aware that what works for someone else may not automatically work for you!
 Take some time to find the one that is best suited for your needs and lifestyle.